 Apple iPhone 7 full review

-Apple announced the iPhone 7 on 7 September 2016, alongside the larger iPhone 7 Plus (reviewed here).
-The new iPhone handsets feature better cameras, new, super-speedy processors, two new colour options and improved water resistance.
+Apple announced the iPhone 7 on 7 September 2016, alongside the larger iPhone 7 Plus.
+It's now getting on for three years old but, for now, Apple is still selling it.
+The iPhone 7 handset might now be old, but it still features great cameras, speedy processors, two colour options and water resistance.
+Should you buy one?

 If you're debating whether or not to buy an iPhone 7, our review is here to help.
 We test and rate the iPhone 7's design and build quality, features, tech specs, speed, camera capabilities and value for money.
 And we'd like to give a special mention to Mobile Fun for lending us the iPhone 7 we used to write this review.

-Just bear in mind that the handset is now two years old so the iPhone 8, now at £599/$599 might be a better choice if you're on a budget.
+Just bear in mind that the handset is now almost three years old so the iPhone 8, now at £599/$599 might be a better choice if you're on a budget.

 Design & build quality

-Let's address the elephant in the room before we go any further.
 While previous Apple releases, and the usual 'tick-tock' pattern of iPhone updates, led us to expect the iPhone 7 would be a completely redesigned iPhone, in fact it features essentially the same design of the iPhone 6 and 6s.
-That's the third year now with the same design.
-Many will say that's a bad thing - but it isn't quite so simple.
+That's a design introduced back in 2014, so it's looking pretty dated now.
+If you are looking for something modern looking this probably won't be it.

 It isn't just standard aluminium, like the material used by its competitors, either - the iPhone 7 features 7000 Series aluminium, making the iPhone more durable without adding much weight and giving the device more of a premium feel.